erics273/learning-angular4-with-timely/05-what-is-a-component.md

-# What Does AngularJS Mean by "Component"?
+# What Does Angular Mean by "Component"?

 The answer to that is fairly simple:

 [callout-info]
-An AngularJS component is comprised of some HTML and JavaScript bundled together and treated like a custom HTML tag.
+Components are the most basic building block of an UI in an Angular application.
+An Angular application is a tree of Angular components.
+Angular components are a subset of directives.
+Unlike directives, components always have a template and only one component can be instantiated per an element in a template.
 [/callout-info]

 In practice, what that means is, instead of writing